 • Size 6mm crochet hook

-• Purse strap
+• Purse straps

 • 22” black fringe (available by the yard at your local JOANN Store!)